 Using your ESSER funds to invest in educator SEL professional development has an additional benefit— teacher retention.
 Since the pandemic, a number of teachers and school staff have left the field, leading to growing shortage problems.
 Educator SEL professional development gives educators the tools to manage stress and emotional fatigue and build closer relationships with other teachers and students.
 All of these contribute to a healthier and happier work environment that encourages educator retention.

 Transform your district by leveraging available ESSER funds to bring strength-based SEL into your school community to support students and educators.

-Fill out the form below to talk with our Partnership team about the Aperture System’s alignment to allowable uses.
+Contact our SEL advisors today to talk about the Aperture System’s alignment to allowable uses.